Home

 Freshwater Ecology Lab

 Carri LeRoy has been a member of the faculty at The Evergreen State College since 2006.
-She completed her Ph.D. in Biology (Freshwater Ecology) in 2005 at Northern Arizona University in Flagstaff, AZ and a Masters in Liberal Studies (Environmental Education) in 2001.
+She completed a Ph.D. in Biology (Freshwater Ecology) in 2005 at Northern Arizona University in Flagstaff, AZ and a Masters in Liberal Studies (Environmental Education) in 2001.

-Carri is a freshwater ecologist and her research focuses on how riparian forests interact with streams and provide energy through leaf litterfall.
+Dr. LeRoy is a freshwater ecologist and her research focuses on how riparian forests interact with streams and provide energy through leaf litterfall.
 Her research has shown that species diversity, genetic diversity, phylogeny, and plant sex can all influence litter inputs and affect in-stream leaf litter decomposition rates, aquatic fungi, bacteria, and aquatic macroinvertebrates.

 Wundergrad Blog site!